iaa-inc/extreme-optics-influxdb/README.md

 - InfluxDB Password
 - InfluxDB Database name
 - Optionally: pass the VR number (Mgmt is VR 2, default is VR 1) if you're not running the management network out of the default VR.
+- Optionally: pass the influxdb port number if it's different to the standard TCP 8086 port.

 #### Run Script Periodically
 Create a Universal Port Manager (UPM) profile: